adnjoo/portfolio-website/posts/building-blog-with-nextjs.md

 ---
-title: 'Building a blog with Next.js'
+title: '🖥️ Building a blog with Next.js'
 date: '2023-02-13'
 ---